-Baby teeth are important teeth, forming a foundation for good oral health and smile aesthetics that last a life time.
+Baby teeth are important teeth, forming a foundation for good oral health and smile aesthetics that last a lifetime.
 The dentists at Sudbury Family Dental Care love serving their youngest patients through innovative and gentle pediatric dentistry.
-We carefully evaluates and treats teeth, gums and even developing bone structure for best functioning and best looking young smiles.
+We carefully evaluate and treats teeth, gums, and even developing bone structures for best functioning and best-looking young smiles.

 Pediatric Dentistry Begins Early

 We like to see children when that first little tooth erupts, or by their first birthday at the latest.
-This first dental appointment is a fun, get acquainted visit so child and parent get used to the sights and sounds of pediatric dentistry.
-At age 3, we perform a comprehensive oral exam, checking for decay, gum disease and tooth and jaw development.
-We advises 6-month cleanings and visits for all children and adults to detect any oral health problems before they become costly and complicated.
+This first dental appointment is a fun, get an acquainted visit so the child and parent get used to the sights and sounds of pediatric dentistry.
+At age 3, we perform a comprehensive oral exam, checking for decay, gum disease, and tooth and jaw development.
+We advise 6-month cleanings and visits for all children and adults to detect any oral health problems before they become costly and complicated.

 The Particulars of Pediatric Dentistry